 Pac boots and full grain leather boots, like the Sorel Caribou, build-up more moisture than any of the other models we tested.
 They don't provide the same level of breathability that a waterproof-breathable membrane can.
 This is important to consider if you're buying a boot for athletic activities, like winter hiking.
 A breathable waterproof membrane, like that found on the Keen Durand or the North Face Chilkat 400, will likely serve you better.

 Fit and Comfort

-The most mediocre fitting boots tended to still be quite comfortable, although a bit sloppy.
-The Sorel Caribou left plenty of extra room for the foot, ensuring comfort, but didn't inspire us to go for a hike in them.
-That's okay, as we found these boots best for winter chores, anyway.
-The Keen Summit County was the broadest fitting boot in our test, which is ideal for those who continuously find their boot options limiting, but for most with low to medium volume feet, these are impossibly loose.
+Even the low scoring boots are still quite comfortable.
+They're just loose and clunky.
+The Sorel Caribou's roomy fit is cozy, but doesn't inspire us to go for a hike.
+That's okay, as we find these boots best for winter chores and running errands anyway.
+The Keen Summit County boots are the widest fitting boot in our test, which is ideal for some.
+But, for people with low to medium volume feet, they are impossibly loose.

 Ease of Use